.png)

 Since July 2020, the Journal of Young Physicists has grown from a small student blog into an international platform for young people interested in physics and related sciences.
 We have published over 100 articles to date and built a team of more than 30 young physicists from around the world.

 Our aim is simple: to popularize physics and to support the growth of young physicists.
-We welcome submissions that explain known ideas in an engaging way, as well as more technical pieces, original projects, research-style articles, computational work, experimental reports, and interdisciplinary submissions.
+We welcome submissions that explain known ideas in a clear and engaging way, as well as original research articles, computational or experimental studies, technical analyses, and interdisciplinary work.
 Over time, the JYP has become a space where school students, undergraduate students, and even graduate students can share serious work while still keeping the spirit of curiosity that started the platform.